norswap/autumn/doc/B6-parser-visitors-walkers.md

 [tuto]: https://norswap.com/java-visitor-pattern

-In Java, its easy to add new *data-type variants*, i.e. new sub-classes.
+In Java, it's easy to add new *data-type variants*, i.e. new sub-classes.
 These classes can naturally override the methods in the super-class.
 What if you want to add methods to an existing super-class (that someone else wrote) though?
 That's the role of the visitor pattern.

-Here is a toy example for the visitor pattern, explanation to follow:
+Here is a toy example for the visitor pattern, with the explanation to follow:

 ```java
 interface Visitor {